-We assign an Asset Risk score of a2 to BCV, three notches below the Macro Adjusted historical score of aa2.
+We assign an Asset Risk score of a2 to BCV, three notches below the initial score1 of aa2.
 The negative adjustment reflects the bank's geographical concentrations and the tail risks associated with its mortgage book.

 BCV's asset quality remained at very sound levels over the past years, reflecting the bank's strong focus on credit risk and its conservative credit risk management.
-The problem loan ratio declined further to a level of 0.8% (according to our definitions) as of year-end 2017, continuing the decline in nonperforming loans that started in 2010.
+The problem loan ratio remained stable at 0.7% (according to our definitions) as of year-end 2018, reaching a bottom after a continuous decline in nonperforming loans since 2010.
 The average loan/value of BCV's real estate loan exposures remained at around 50%, at the lower end compared with those of its closest peers among Swiss cantonal banks.
 We do not expect BCV to be immediately affected by the moderate negative price movements in the Vaud real estate market.

-BCV's loan book remains concentrated in the dynamic Vaud region, a region supported by strong demographic factors but constrained by still-high house prices.
+BCV's loan book remains concentrated in the dynamic Vaud region, a region supported by strong demographical factors but constrained by still-high house prices.
 While we take into account the recent slowdown in real estate prices and the lower transaction volume, the bank remains susceptible to shocks potentially emanating from the domestic real estate market or during a prolonged period of weaker economic growth in Switzerland, despite the modest growth in its mortgage loan book since 2013.